Yeoh Kay Bin

 Yeoh Kay Bin (born 19 July 1980) is a Malaysian badminton coach and former player.
-He is the independent coach of the top Malaysian men's singles player Lee Zii Jia.
+He served as a coach of the Olympic bronze medalist Lee Zii Jia from 2024 to 2025, a year marked by Lee's injuries and limited competitiveness.

 Career

 Yeoh was the champion at the 2003 India Satellite and 2010 Romanian International.
 In 2007, he won a bronze medal in the Asian Championships, beaten by Chen Hong in the semifinals.